Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Introduction

+where we write $\sum_{j\neq i}$ to denote $\sum_{j\in[N]\setminus\{i\}}$.
+Here, the forcing term $(W^i_t)_{i\in [N]}$ is an $\R^{N\times d}$-valued standard Brownian motion, and the diffusion coefficient $\sigma$ is a constant; the system is deterministic when $\sigma=0$ and stochastic when $\sigma>0$.
+The weight matrix $\ba$ encodes which pairs of agents interact (i.e., which edges exist), along with the strength of these interactions, while $\IK$ encodes the functional rules for interactions.

+In this setting, the task of joint inference is to estimate the unknown weight matrix $\ba$ and the interaction kernel $\IK$ from multi-trajectory data.
+We assume that $\ba$ is in the admissible set

-This removes a trivial issue in the identifiability of $(\ba,\IK)$ due to rescaling: $(\ba,\IK)$ can be replaced by $(\lambda\ba,\lambda^{-1}\IK)$ in \eqref{eq:ips_K}, for any $\lambda>0$, without changing the trajectories, and therefore the observations.
-The choice of the $\ell^2$ normalization is not essential in our analysis and algorithms; other norms, such as the $\ell^1$-norm or the Frobenius norm, may be used depending on the modeling assumptions.
+Here, the row-wise normalization of the weight matrix removes a trivial issue in the identifiability of $(\ba,\IK)$ due to rescaling: $(\ba,\IK)$ can be replaced by $(\lambda\ba,\lambda^{-1}\IK)$ in \eqref{eq:ips_K} for any $\lambda>0$.
+The choice of the $\ell^2$ normalization is somewhat arbitrary in our analysis and algorithms; other norms, such as the $\ell^1$-norm or the Frobenius norm, may be used, depending on modeling assumptions, and its choice has important for example when one studies the mean-field limit ($N\to \infty$, see, e.g., \cite{LackerRamananWu2023} and references therein).

+We restrict our attention to parametric families of interaction kernels: we estimate the coefficient $c=(c_1,\ldots,c_p)\in \R^{\p}$ of the kernel